tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 <a name="compare"></a>
 ## Compare two models

-Now we can test if gear affects mpg by comparing these two models:
+Now we can test if weight affects mpg by comparing these two models:

 ``` splus
 umxCompare(m1, m2)